What job candidates often don’t realize though is the questions you ask recruiters matter just as much as your rehearsed answers.

 You’re asking if the interviewer has any concerns or hesitations about your ability to do the job.

-But if the interviewer feels like you’ve put him on the spot, you might not get a genuine response.
+But if the interviewer feels as if you’ve put them on the spot, you might not get a genuine response.
 And while you can use their answer to address any hesitations, it might seem like you’re trying to prove them wrong.
-You might come across as contradicting, so thread carefully with this type of question.
+You might come across as contradicting, so tread carefully with this type of question.

 What Interests You About Me as a Candidate?